remowxdx/AoC-2020/README.md

 After having found the solutions I tried to find a more general and elegant solution.
 After a bit of thinking, I came up with a recursive solution.
-Also this solutions doesn't worry about taking the same number more than once, and the numbers are tried more than once in various orders.
+Also this solution doesn't worry about taking the same number more than once, and the numbers are tried more than once in various orders.

 The idea of the recursion is that you get the first number, and then you try